Carmen Basilio: Senate Testimony

+Evidence submitted to the subcommittee showed that Basilio's on-the-record managers, John DeJohn and Joseph Netro, paid Carbo frontman Gabriel Genovese $39,334.41 and approximately $25,000, respectively, during the time Basilio fought for and defended his welterweight and middleweight titles.

+Record

-Basilio retired with a ring record of 56 wins, 16 losses and 7 draws, with 27 wins by knockout.
+Carmen Basilio retired with a ring record of 56 wins, 16 losses and 7 draws, with 27 wins by knockout.

 Post-boxing life

 After his retirement, Basilio worked for a time at the Genesee Brewery in Rochester, NY.
-Later Carmen, a high-school dropout, taught physical education at Le Moyne College in Syracuse.
+Later Carmen, a high-school dropout, taught physical education at Le Moyne College in Syracuse for over 20 years.
 Basilio, who was also a member of the United States Marine Corps at one point in his life, was able to enjoy his retirement.
 Carmen was associated with a sausage company, frequently confused with a separate sausage company run by his brother Paul, for which he was a salesman.

 During the 1970s, his nephew Billy Backus became world welterweight champion after having a shaky start to his own boxing career, and Basilio declared on the day that Backus became champion that, to him, Billy's winning the title was better than his winning it himself.

-In 1990, Ed Brophy decided to build the International Boxing Hall Of Fame in Canastota, New York, to honor the two world champions who were born there: Basilio and his nephew.
-Although Backus isn't a member of the Hall Of Fame, Basilio is, along with many of the fighters he met inside the ring.
+In 1990, Ed Brophy decided to build the International Boxing Hall of Fame in Canastota, New York, to honor the two world champions who were born there: Basilio and his nephew.
+Although Backus isn't a member of the Hall of Fame, Basilio is, along with many of the fighters he met inside the ring.
+There is also a statue in his honor located in the Hall of Fame.

 In the late 1990s, Basilio became seriously ill, requiring triple bypass heart surgery.
 Doctors were able to repair his heart.

+Even in his later life Basilio still remained active in the boxing community, he also enjoyed lighter pursuits such as doing crossword puzzles, bowling, and golf.
+He was also still connected with fans through autograph events, including a tour in England and Wales.
+He split his time between Rochester, New York, and Deltona, Florida, while frequently returning to Canastota to visit friends and the boxing Hall of Fame.

 Basilio was interviewed for an HBO documentary on Sugar Ray Robinson called "The Bright Lights and Dark Shadows of a Champion".
 He mentioned that although he respected Robinson's talents in the ring, he did not like him as a person.